vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

    Xnest :1

-You’ll need to authorise the target to connect to you (command also run on your host):
+You’ll need to authorize the target to connect to you (command also run on your host):

 ::